 Once upon a time, navigation was all about bits of paper and magnetised needles, but fortunately technology has come along and fixed all that with the advent of these best hiking GPS units (although there’s still a place for map and compass).
 Perhaps needless to say, knowing where you are and where you’re trying to go is pretty crucial outdoors, whether you’re out for a Sunday stroll along some local footpaths, or taking on a hill walking challenge in the winter.
 An outdoor or hiking GPS unit will tell you both of those things quick-smart, saving your blushes, and preventing a minor navigational slip from snowballing into potentially dangerous territory.

 Hiking GPS units have come a long way from their early days too, now available in a wide range of abilities, price points and sizes, from cheap and cheerful basic units for occasional use, through to professional-grade mapping tools that’ll locate you in seconds anywhere on the planet.
+This guide focuses on handheld units, but many of today's best best outdoor watches and best smartwatches in general also include GPS capabilities, so you'll also find a few wrist-based options in there too.

 The key things to keep an eye out for when choosing the best hiking GPS unit for you are the number of satellite systems they can access (more is usually faster and more accurate), battery life, and your intended use.
 Basic units are brilliant as emergency tools, but awful to actually use as intensive navigational tools, while some of the beautiful touchscreen units might look nice in the shop, but won’t work as well in driving rain or when wearing gloves.

 Of course, GPS isn't the only thing you'll need on your hike – so make sure you're suitably suited and booted with our pick of the best hiking boots, and prepared for rain with one of the best waterproof jackets.
-All kitted out?
-Then read on for the best hiking GPSs around.

 The best hiking GPS 2021